From the Field

 • Exposure to violence: Witnessing or experiencing violence firsthand can have long-lasting physical, social, and psychological effects.

-• Lack of protection: Displacement and migration caused by the current volatile situation can separate children from their families and caregivers, putting them at higher risk of abuse.
+• Lack of protection: Displacement and migration caused by the current volatile situation can separate children from their families and caregivers, making them more vulnerable to abuse.

 • Limited access to healthcare: Closed hospitals and disrupted health services leave many children without access to essential care and vaccinations.